 History and description

-Before the church existed, there was a sort of inn for Portuguese travellers in the same location.
+Before the church existed, there was a kind of inn for Portuguese travelers in the same location.
 The church itself was founded in 1445, by Cardinal Antonio Martanez de Chaves.

 The baroque façade was designed in the 17th century, by Martino Longhi il Giovane.
 The dome was designed by Carlo Rainaldi and the apse was done by the German architect Cristoforo Schor.